St Albans Dinamo SC

-St Albans Saints Soccer Club is an Australian semi-professional soccer club based in St Albans, Victoria.
+St Albans Dinamo Soccer Club, formerly known as St Albans Saints Soccer Club between 1993 and 2023, is an Australian semi-professional soccer club based in St Albans, Victoria.
 Established by local Croatian Australians as Dinamo, the club is a regular participant in the Australian-Croatian Soccer Tournament.

-The club is well known for having produced many great players over the years, including many that have gone on to play for its sister club the Melbourne Knights.
+The club is closely associated with its sister club the Melbourne Knights to which many of its academy players transfer to.
 Dinamo won promotion to the National Premier League (NPL) Victoria for the 2017 season but, after finishing second last, was relegated to the NPL 2.
+The club once again won promotion in back to the National Premier League (NPL) Victoria after winning the NPL Victoria 2 West in 2019.

 History

 Formation and early years

 The club was formed by Croatian migrants as Dinamo in 1975.
 The club based its identity on the Croatian club GNK Dinamo Zagreb.
 In 1982, Dinamo took over the German backed St Albans Soccer Club, which was near bankruptcy.
 The club took on the name St Albans Dinamo and took residence at Churchill Reserve in St Albans.
 The club still remains there to this day.
 The club would go on to build a social club there which holds 400 patrons.
 It has become an important meeting place for the local Croatian community.